What Is The Difference Between 3a And 5a Makita Battery?

 Overall, the difference between the 3A and 5A Makita batteries comes down to their capacity and weight.
 The 5A battery has a higher capacity and will last longer between charges, but it’s also heavier and more expensive than the 3A battery.
 Ultimately, the choice between the two batteries will depend on your needs and budget.

-You may also like: What Saw Can Cut A 6×6?
+You may also like: Can You Cut Steel With A Circular Saw?

 Frequently Asked Questions about the Difference Between 3a and 5a Makita Battery